Legal Document Translation for Patent Litigation

-Legal translation solutions, such as pre litigation translation, patent litigation translation, patent litigation translation services, and on site legal interpreter services play an important role in patent litigation.
+Legal translation solutions, such as pre litigation translation, patent litigation translation, patent litigation translation services, legal translation services for commercial litigation play an important role in patent litigation.
 With the recent advances in computing, artificial intelligence, and other types of technology, the daily newspapers are filled with headlines regarding patent disputes between large multinational companies.
 Clearly, patent litigation is becoming increasingly commonplace in the United States federal court system.
 What is often not mentioned in any of these newspaper articles or news reports is the extremely important role that translations and good translation specifically can play in both resolving as well as avoiding patent disputes altogether.

 The patent process in the United States requires making an application to the United States Patent and Trademark Office and demonstrating that the applicant has developed a product or process that no other person has previously developed.
 The United States is the jurisdiction of choice for companies from around the world in filing for and defending their patents, mostly because of the protections that are given to patent holders by both the United States patent laws as well as the strength of the United States federal courts as a forum to either uphold a valid parent or to challenge the granting or scope of an improperly granted or too broadly granted patent in its scope.

 In the past 30 years, many patent applications have come from Asian countries, most notably Japan, South Korea, Taiwan, and more recently China, as firms from those countries have developed technologies and processes that they have patented in the United States and in other countries around the world.
-This has led to more patent applications, and patent litigation, involving Asian languages, translations and mistranslations involving those languages in U.S. patents.
+This has led to more patent applications, and patent litigation, involving Asian translation services.

 A key issue that has developed in many patent cases has been the quality of the translations in the original patent applications.
 This issue has only come to light years later when litigation regarding the patents took place and it became clear that the translations in the original patent application had been mistranslated completely.
 The consequences of a mistranslation can be drastic, however, as demonstrated by the case of Mitsubishi Chemical Corp. v Barr Laboratories, Inc., in which the interpretation of a single sentence in a piece of prior art describing the patented chemical solution in a Japanese text invalidated an entire patent in a challenge to the patent in U.S. federal court.
 435 Fed.
 Appx.
 927 (Fed.
 Cir.
 2011.)